tshepang/blog/content/The Hobbit: The Battle of the Five Armies.md

 categories = ['movies']
 +++

-I found the creature design of the dragon amazing; best dragon design I've yet seen.
+I found the creature design of the dragon amazing, best dragon design I've yet seen.
 Most everything else is stale, though I do love the giants.
 The combat moments were annoying, where you see puny creatures stand their own against the fearsome beasts.
 I wish these beasts were